The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.

-SpareBank 1 SMN’s board of directors are authorised to buy treasury ECs for up to 5 per cent of the bank’s owner capital, and such purchases shall be made by trading on the securities market via the Oslo Stock Exchange.
+SpareBank 1 SMN’s board of directors are authorised to buy treasury ECs for up to 5 per cent of the bank’s owner capital.
+Such purchases shall be made by trading on the securities market via the Oslo Stock Exchange.
 The total volume of ECs held by the bank and/or in which it has a consensual security interest may not exceed 5 per cent of the bank’s owner capital.
-Each EC may be bought at prices between NOK 1 and NOK 200.
-The authorisation is valid for 15 months as from the adoption of the resolution at the supervisory board’s meeting on 26 March 2021.
+Each EC may be bought at prices between NOK 1 and NOK 300.
+The authorisation is valid for 18 months as from the adoption of the resolution at the supervisory board’s meeting on 25 March 2022.

 Authorisations to the board of directors to increase the bank’s EC capital are given for specific and defined purposes.
-As at 31 December 2021 no authorisation is available to the board of directors to increase the capital of SpareBank 1 SMN in connection with the planned merger with SpareBank 1 Søre Sunnmøre, in keeping with the merger agreement entered into.
+As at 31 December 2022 the supervisory board has authorised the board of directors to increase the capital of SpareBank 1 SMN in connection with the planned merger with SpareBank 1 Søre Sunnmøre, in keeping with the merger agreement entered into.

 Deviations from point 3 of the Code of Practice: None

-In the event of an increase of owner capital, existing EC holders have pre-emptive rights unless special circumstances call for deviation from this rule.
-Any such deviation will be explained.
-SpareBank 1 SMN has at irregular intervals launched private placings with the employees, and such increases of capital have been designed to strengthen employees’ ownership of the bank and interest in the bank’s capital instrument.
+In the event of an increase of the EC capital, existing EC holders have pre-emptive rights unless special circumstances call for deviation from this rule.
+Any such deviation will be substantiated.
 Any exercise of the board of directors’ authorisation to acquire treasury certificates shall be by trading on the securities market via the Oslo Stock Exchange.

-In order to strengthen the equity certificate as an attractive financial instrument and to increase investors’ influence over decisions affecting the owner capital, the supervisory board voted in 2017 to amend the bank’s articles of association such that a qualified majority of the representatives of the equity certificate holders must vote in favour of amendments concerning the owner capital in addition to a qualified majority of the supervisory board.
+In order to strengthen the equity certificate as an attractive financial instrument and to increase investors’ influence over decisions affecting the EC capital, the bank’s articles of association require that a qualified majority of the representatives of the equity certificate holders must vote in favour of amendments concerning the owner capital in addition to a qualified majority of the supervisory board.
 A list of the matters to which this applies is set out in article 10-1 of the bank’s articles of association which can be found on the bank’s website.

 Deviations from point 4 of the Code of Practice: None